annaknov/blood-work-tracker/README.md

 ---

-## Option A — Let Claude fill it in (recommended)
+## Option A — Let Claude populate the tracker directly (recommended)

 The easiest way to get started.
-Upload the tracker and your lab report into Claude and it will populate everything for you — no typing required.
+Upload the tracker file and your lab report into Claude and it will populate everything for you — no typing required.

 ### Step 1 — Download the tracker